 In addition to reviewing the Petherick Guidelines, we strongly recommend that applicants:

-- search the National Library's website and catalogue to confirm that the Library holds sufficient resources relevant to their research before applying for a Petherick Reader’s card.
+- search the National Library's website and catalogue to confirm that the Library holds sufficient resources relevant to their research before applying for Petherick registration.

-- submit evidence of previous research experience, such as a short bibliography, as well as an indication of the length of time they anticipate they will require the additional privileges of Petherick Reader registration.
+- submit evidence of previous research experience, such as a short bibliography, as well as an indication of the length of time they anticipate they will require the additional privileges associated with being a Petherick Reader.
 Past use of the collections may also be taken into account.

 - Note that required use of material from the Newspapers and Microforms Collections is not taken into consideration when assessing applications, as these collections are accessed in other Reading Rooms.